Cnrdelaney/Zork-Souls/README.md

-Shoutout to petergibb96 for working on this with me and Preston Epps for the Blackjack section
+Co-developers include petergibb96 and Preston Epps for the Blackjack section